 Poor Man’s Roofing Shoes

 A block of foam rubber to kneel on is only part of the solution for working on a steep roof.
 I knew that soft soled shoes were necessary to get any kind of footing and none of my sneakers would get a grip.
 Google searches turned up Cougar Paws™ Roofing Boots that use a patented and replaceable sole designed for working on roofs.
 If I were working roofs all the time, I’d buy a set of Cougar Paws.

 Inspired by the block of foam rubber used by the roofers and the Cougar Paws Roofing Boots technology, I decided to a make my own pair of poor-man’s roofing shoes.

-I bought a set of foam rubber seat cushions from Wal-Mart for about $10, traced the outline of an old pair of shoes, cut out the foam soles and sprayed the shoes and foam rubber with 3M™ Super 77 Spray Adhesive purchased from Home Depot.
+I bought a foam rubber seat cushion, traced the outline of an old pair of shoes, cut out the foam soles and sprayed the shoes and foam rubber with 3M™ Super 77 Spray Adhesive.
 I let the 3M adhesive tack up for about 10 minutes for an extra strong permanent bond and glued the foam to the shoes.

 Here’s the materials for the poor man’s roofing shoe:

 The downside is the improvised foam shoe soles wear out quickly, but it got me through this project.

 How to Install a Solatube Skylight